tadepada/Nexus-Protocol/README.md

 Our immediate priority is to deliver a **Minimal Viable Product (MVP)** in the form of a simulation.
 We believe in "show, don't tell."
 This MVP demonstrates the core principle of our architecture: a high-level "Cloud Cortex" (LLM) providing strategic goals to a low-level, real-time "Onboard Core."

-Check our `ROADMAP.md` for details on the MVP and see our `QUICKSTART.md` to run it yourself!
+For a detailed breakdown of the project's philosophy and components, see our [Project Summary](PROJECT_SUMMARY.md).

+To run the simulation yourself, check out the [Quick Start Guide](QUICKSTART.md)!

 ### The Vision